PeculiarVentures/PKI.js/README.md

 # PKIjs

 Public Key Infrastructure (PKI) is the basis of how identity and key management is performed on the web today.
 PKIjs is a pure JavaScript library implementing the formats that are used in PKI applications.
-It is built on WebCrypto and aspires to make it possible to build native web applications that utilize X.509 and the related formats on the web without plug-ins.
+It is built on WebCrypto ([Web Cryptography API][http://www.w3.org/TR/WebCryptoAPI/]) and aspires to make it possible to build native web applications that utilize X.509 and the related formats on the web without plug-ins.

 ## Introduction

 [PKIjs][] is a library made in order to help people deal with (sometimes) complicated world of PKI-related data.
 For the moment it is quite easy to create a simple signature but hard to create PKCS#7 encoded signature.
 Easy to read a X.509 certificate but hard to parse values within it.
 [PKIjs][] library will help all web applications (and chrome plug-ins) acomplish these and many other things.
 [PKIjs][] was designed in such a way to make it easy to extended by users through a use of layered internal structures.
-There are many examples of using [PKIjs][] and the number of examples will grow.
+There are [**many examples**](https://github.com/GlobalSign/PKI.js/tree/master/examples) of using [PKIjs][] and the number of examples will grow.

 ## Numbers behind the library

-* More than 16 000 lines of code and comments ([PKIjs][] library + [ASN1js][] library).
+* More than 25 000 lines of code and comments ([PKIjs][] library + [ASN1js][] library).
 * More than 50 specialized pre-defined ASN.1 schemas.
 * More than 50 specialized "helpers" working with almost all internal data (for example "GeneralName" type, all X.509 certificate extensions types, "revoked certificates" type, etc.).
 * Everything that you need to work with all five major parts of PKI: X.509, PKCS#10, CMS, OCSP, Time-stamping.

 ## Features of the library

+* First and **ONLY** (April 2015) open-source JS library with full support for all "Suite B" algorithms in CMS messages;
+* First library with support for CMS Enveloped data (encrypt/decrypt) in pure JavaScript + Web Cryptography API;
 * Fully object-oriented library.
 Inhiritence is using everywhere inside the lib;
-* Working with HTML5 data objects (ArrayBuffer, Uint8Array, Promises, WebCrypto, etc.);
+* Working with HTML5 data objects (ArrayBuffer, Uint8Array, Promises, Web Cryptography API, etc.);
 * Has a complete set of helpers for working with types like:
   * GeneralName;
   * RelativeDistinguishedName;